 Jesus never said a word about homosexuality.
 In all of his teachings about multiple things – he never said that gay people should be-condemned.
 I personally think it is very fine for gay people to be married in civil ceremonies. – Jimmy Carter

 War may sometimes be a necessary evil.
 But no matter how necessary, it is always an evil, never a good.
-We will not learn how to live together in peace by killing each other’s children. – Jimmy Carter
+They will not learn how to live together in peace by killing each other’s children. – Jimmy Carter

 We can’t equate democracy with Christianity because the largest democracy on earth is India, which is primarily Hindu.
 The third largest democracy is Indonesia, which is Islamic.
 Democracy and freedom are not dependent on Christian beliefs. – Jimmy Carter